YijinHuang/pytorch-DR/README.md

     # blend(BLEND_CONFIG, STEM_CONFIG)
 ```

 Moreover, if you want to get the final large network, you should train small and medium network first.
-More detailed information are in [o_O_solution_report.pdf](https://github.com/YijinHuang/pytorch-DR/blob/reimplement/o_O_solution_report.pdf).
+More details are in [o_O_solution_report.pdf](https://github.com/YijinHuang/pytorch-DR/blob/reimplement/o_O_solution_report.pdf).

 ### Result

-This project is still in the process.
-The single large network can achieves 79.84% in EyePACs test set which is close to 80% that the author claims.
+This project is still in progress.
+Now a single large network can achieves 79.84% in EyePACs test set which is close to 80% that the author claims.
 You can use full ensemble methods that the author designed to get a better result but I haven't implement it yet.